rorre/DDPValidator/README.md

 # DDP Validator

-DDP 1 answer validator, just to ensure if everything is 1:1 with spec or not.
-I decided to open source this because I feel like this is pretty neat. **Lab 6 test case is not available yet.**
+DDP answer validator, just to ensure if everything is 1:1 with spec or not.
+I decided to open source this because I feel like this is pretty neat.

 ## Why